bnadji/BAlert/README.md

 ---
 There is no such thing as `conf.size`.
 You may have noticed the absence of the `size` attribute in the configuration object.
 This is intentional.
 Browsers along with the style sheets are in the best position to find the optimal size for the alerts.
 So we do not explicitly define them.
-You can, however, define alert *height* and *width* through CSS style classes or local styling, or use style sheet class attributes such as *max-width* and *max-height* to control the size.
+You can, however, define alert *height* and *width* through CSS style classes or inline styling, or use style sheet class attributes such as *max-width* and *max-height* to control the size.